Skip to main content

 Firstly we wrote down what we felt to be our core principles of secure CI/CD.
 These principles describe the properties that any solution we come up with must have.
 We used them to help us evaluate the options in front of us, and we intend to use them in the future to evaluate changes and additions.

 Second we wrote down what we felt should be the guiding ideas for what we want the GOV.UK platform to become.
-Expressing these ideas in writing and reviewing them together helped get us all on the same page about what we wanted it to be like to use our platform, at a high level, which in turn should guide the decisions we make.
+Expressing these ideas in writing and reviewing them together helped us all get on the same page about what it should be to use our platform at a high level.
+Consensus on that will in turn guide the decisions we make.

 The final document we produced as input showed the possible ways we could deploy Concourse.
-This was used to focus our discussions, and the options it presented are summarised for posterity in the next section.
+We used this to focus our discussions, and the options it presented are summarised for posterity in the next section.

 Options